 - Submit the completed application through the AUC efiling system.

 - Submit the completed application to your distribution company.

 Micro-generation customers are also required to sign an interconnection agreement with the distribution company.
 The distribution company owns the distribution system for your home, farm, business or industry.
 The distribution system carries electricity from the provincial transmission lines to consumers.
 The distribution company reviews and approves micro-generation applications, installs meters, and provides metering data to retailers and the Alberta Electric System Operator

 You must negotiate compensation and billing with your retailer.
 They will credit you for excess electricity you supply to the grid.
 The rate at which you are credited is agreed upon between you and your electricity retailer.
 The government does not decide what this rate should be.
 Your retailer collects from the AESO for crediting you for the excess at the same rate that you paid when buying electricity from the grid.
 The way these credits flow between you, your retailer and the AESO is described under the Micro-generation Regulation.
 Disputes that cannot be resolved may be referred to the AUC, the provincial regulator.

 Small Scale Generation

 Commercial generators do not meet the requirements to be a micro-generator, but small commercial generators may qualify as small scale generation or distributed generation.
-See the Distributed-Generation Application Guideline or contact the AUC directly or learn more with the distributed generation review.
+See the Distributed-Generation Application Guideline (PDF, 148 KB) or contact the AUC directly or learn how to generate your own electricity.